Connect with others who understand.

 3. Magnesium-Rich Foods

 What do pumpkin seeds, black beans, and peanuts have in common?
-They all contain magnesium, an important mineral that plays a role in blood sugar control, energy production, and heart health.
+They all contain magnesium.
+This important mineral plays a role in blood sugar control, energy production, and heart health.
+Magnesium also helps your nerves and muscles send messages to each other, allowing them to communicate properly and work together.

-Interestingly, some research suggests that magnesium may also help treat anxiety and mania while improving the effects of bipolar 1 disorder treatments.
+Research suggests that magnesium may help treat anxiety and mania, as well as improve the effects of bipolar 1 treatments.
 Other studies have found that magnesium has an antidepressant effect and may help treat depressive episodes.

 Other foods that contain magnesium include: